Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 => IMHO: classifying between local debt / MacGyver debt (aka homogenization) / foundational debt / data debt does not bring much help in organizing the reduction of tech debt.
 However, grouping elements of tech debts thematically may help to organize & prioritize tactical strikes on them E.g. fix all the doc pain points, homogenize & securize all our DB requests, improve resiliency, etc.
+- [TechnicalDebtQuadrant by Martin Fowler]:
+> To my mind, the question of whether a design flaw is or isn't debt is the wrong question. [...]
+A particular benefit of the debt metaphor is that it's very handy for communicating to non-technical people.

 ## Design
 - interface design + decoupling >>more critical>> component design [MVB]